Meditation is a stillness of body and a stillness of mind

 Meditation is physically and spiritually safe

 The rituals that may go with meditation are also regarded with suspicion by some Christians.
 Many church goers see meditation as anti-Christian, forgetting or not knowing the heritage of their own religion.
 Others fear being ‘taken over‘ if they are involved in any ritual like breathing exercises or focusing on a lighted candle.
 Our fear of the unknown is deep and abiding.
 Yet the unknown is always present in life from the hidden motives behind our actions to the events in the future which none of us can foretell.
 Rituals too are an everyday part of living which serve social, psychological and unifying purposes.
-Our lives contin multitude of these rituals from the wy we set the tble for mel to the villge fete or how we always straighten our desk before beginning work.
+Our lives contain multitude of these rituals from the way we set the table for a meal, to the village fete or how we always straighten our desk before beginning work.
 They also serve our spiritual purposes.
 The rituals or practices that go with a meditation are important ways to focus on your feelings and values, so that through meditation you can reach your inner world, where new discoveries about yourself wait for you.

 The Christian tradition of meditation

 For Christians meditation has been traditionally understood as one of the exercises of the spiritual life of prayer.
 This is distinct from living a life of virtue and making your faith visible through charitable works toward others.
 According to the Bible and to Jewish religious traditions, meditation as a practice or technique is based on a repetition of words and phrases.
 This is to use a form of mantra.
 In this century there has been a return to mediation by Christians as a form of contemplation based on the practice of reading the Scriptures or the writings of the early Church Fathers.
 Such readings should lead to prayerful and contemplative thoughts about the self, the way of life being lived, and the state of one’s relationship with God.